vytautasl1337/UseTheForce/README.md

 Select your virtual environment (in my case - Python 3.8.5 ('force')
 ```

+This action can also be performded using the terminal if you prefer.

-__Recreate environment using requirements.yml__ :page_with_curl:
+__Recreate environment using requirements.txt__ :page_with_curl:

-Toolbox comes with requirements.yml file that lists all required packages to successfully run the scripts.
+Toolbox comes with requirements.txt file that lists all required packages to successfully run the scripts.
 If you had your environment set up before, you most likely already have all the required packages.
 You probably also now have your conda environment to hold all the python libraries.

+To install the dependencies, simply run

 ```
-# Re-create the environment
-$ conda env create --file requirements.yml
-# Activate new environment
-$ conda activate your_environment_name
+pip install -r /path/to/requirements.txt
 ```

 The packages will be installed into your current environment